 Yes, it is true that currently much of the time the commercially compostable cups and lids do still go to landfill.
 However, the progress towards linking catering ware with commercial composting has been substantial in the last few years, and I believe that the more we participate in the move away from conventional products, that faster we will make progress,

 Here is an example: Biopak is working to expand the commercial composting availability across Australia and it is now available to businesses in around 2,100 suburbs across Australia and New Zealand.
-Here is the list of Melbourne suburbs where it is available (as of November 2020).

 Furthermore, all the pulp used is FSC certified and 100% made from annually renewable plant materials (the plastic is plant-based rather than oil-based).
 The company also purchases carbon offsets from manufacture right through to disposal.
 So, even if someone cannot commercially compost the take-away cup they got their coffee in, isn’t it still a better option than conventional?